Kwaddo/dopher/README.md

 - Realistic floor rendering with gradient darkness based on distance
 - Sprite-based NPCs with transparency and occlusion
 - Interactive NPCs with typewriter-style dialog system
+- Performance-optimized enemy AI with frame distribution
+- Texture caching for dialog text rendering
-- Enemy AI with detection radius, chase behavior and pathfinding
+- Enemy pathfinding with obstacle avoidance
 - Collision detection with walls and NPCs using circular hitboxes
 - Distance-based shading and fog effects
 - Dynamic FOV during sprinting with smooth LERP transitions